 For the avoidance of doubt, the requirements of this condition are in addition to any measures required to be implemented in accordance with the Pollution Incident Response Management Plan required to be prepared and implemented under Part 5.7A of the Protection of the Environment Operations Act 1997.

 O4 Processes and management

 O4.1 Appropriate Treatment Processes

-Sewage or effluent must not be discharged from point 5 unless it has been treated in accordance with the requirements of the table below.
+Sewage or effluent must be processed in accordance with the requirements of the table below.